How many runners enter the race?

-The race is run under UK Athletics rules and UKA set the age limits.
+The race is run under UK Athletics rules and UKA set the age limits for us.

 When will race packs be sent out?

 We will send the race packs out close to the race as they will include the race timing chip.
 If we send them out early, people lose them and the timing company will charge the runners a premium.
-We’ll start to send packs out to all runners from Tuesday 3rd March 2020.
+We’ll start to send packs out to all runners two weeks before race day.

-No race pack / late entries or queries?
+No race pack/ late entries or queries?
 Please don’t worry.
 Just come to the race Information Marquee in the Xscape Centre car park near the finish line gantry and see us there.
 We can sort out any issues on race day.
-Please get to the desk one hour before you are due to race.
+Please get to the desk at least one hour before you are due to race.